 Integration to achieve true digital marketing success

 Integrating across these tactics can be really challenging, especially in a larger firm where different teams may manage different platforms or where different ad agencies handle different aspects of marketing, such as content marketing, paid, and social.
-But, integrate you must to achieve true digital marketing success.
+But, integrate you must achieve true digital marketing success.

 A big part of conversion is frequency and unless efforts are coordinated, you lose out on frequency.